hamlibdk/HAMLIB-SDK/README.md

  Enter Your Install/Redeployment Selection(s):

-(optional) Latest PowerShell (Y|N) ..:
+(required) Latest PowerShell (Y|N) ..:
 ```
 - The latest PowerShell (i.e. PowerShell 7) is highly recommended as it has considerable performance benefits.
 Select 'Y' even if you already have it deployed.

+**Note:** PowerShell 7 and PowerShell 5.1 (as supplied with WIndows 10/11) are not necessarily backwardly compatible.

 --> PowerShell should be updated to the latest available version (quietly).
 ```